Eliasz Klimowicz: In popular culture

+Polish anthropologist and religious scholar Włodzimierz Pawluczuk researched the cult in 1967.
+Pawluczuk initially published his findings in scholarly publications and newspapers and later in 1974 compiled his findings into a journalistic book titled "Wierszalin: Reportaż o końcu świata".
+In 2004, Pawluczuk also published a fictional work, Judasz, which centers its plot on the events surrounding Klimowicz and Wierszalin.

+The Teatr Wierszalin theater named itself after Klimowicz and his village.
+One of its plays directed by Piotr Tomaszuk and titled "Wierszalin:Reportaż o końcu świata" adopts portions of Pawluczuk's book into a drama.

 Eliasz Klimowicz is a protagonist of Tadeusz Słobodzianek's play, titled Prorok Ilja.
-The Teatr Wierszalin theater group acted out dramas referencing Klimowicz.

 Belarusian writer Aliaksei Karpiuk wrote a novel about Klimowicz and his cult, titled Veršalinski raj ("Wierszalin Paradise") and published in 1974.

 Historia o proroku Eliaszu z Wierszalina, a film about Klimowicz, directed by Krzysztof Wojciechowski, was released in 1997.
 In the movie, Klimowicz was portrayed by Henryk Talar.
 Several documentary films were made about Klimowicz, including a German one: Das Paradies auf Erden by Hans Madej.

 In 2025, Polish black metal band Patriarkh released a concept album titled Пророк Илия ("Prorok Ilja"), which details the story of Klimowicz.